Vodafone/HelloV2XWorld-ReactNative/README.md

   **=>Enter your pin Code**
   ![STEPWP_Login2_annoted](https://user-images.githubusercontent.com/124599387/219347713-ae3ab91e-092d-4222-9241-91898eb10907.png)

-* Navigate to the page "Documentation" and select the "SDK documentation for Android" option.
+* Navigate to the Access SDK page and select the "Get SDK for Android" option.
   ![image](readme_images/android-8.png)

 * In the "SDK documentation for Android" page , click on the "Download SDK" button.